1709vaishnavikk/StaffSphere/README.md

 # StaffSphere Backend

 ## Overview
 This is the backend for the StaffSphere Employee Management System.
-It handles the employee data, authentication, and the API for interacting with the employee records.
+It handles the employee data and the API for interacting with the employee records.

 ## Prerequisites
-- Java 11 or later
+- Java
 - Spring Boot
 - MySQL (or any other database configured)
 - Maven (for dependency management)